Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 Landlords in Pennsylvania must also follow certain rules and laws when handling their tenants’ security deposits.
 For example, landlords must store the tenant’s security deposit in an escrow account.

 They’ll have 30 days to return the security deposit to the tenant after they move out.
-Failure to return the tenant’s security deposit may result in landlords having to pay up to twice the amount withheld deposit.
+Failure to return the tenant’s security deposit may result in landlords having to pay up to twice the amount withheld security deposit.

 Rent Increases